Participating in a Zoom Virtual Classroom

 Please note that Zoom and other VU Collaborate functionality should only be used on Google Chrome.
 Make sure to update Google Chrome regularly for usability and security.

 This guide covers the following topics, use these links for easier navigation:

-- Participate in a Zoom Session
+- Access a Zoom Virtual Classroom

 - Share Screen and Files

 If this is your first time using Zoom you will need to download the Zoom Desktop Client, then Sign in to the VU Zoom Portal.

 - Go to VU Zoom Portal - victoriauniversity.zoom.us

 - Click Download Client, and follow the instructions to install

 - From the VU Zoom Portal, click Sign-in and login with your Student UserID and Password

 - Optionally you can edit settings, access and schedule meetings.